Kbuilding/Group-CPS/README.md

 # Acknowledgements

 We thank Dr Mina Henein for his support, guidance and patience over the course of CPS Project.
-At every stage, Dr Henein was there to offer help, answer questions, source resources and materials and motivate us.
+At every stage, Dr Henein was there to offer help, answer questions, source resources and materials and most of all, motivate us.

 Dr Xuanying Zhu